-Yes No Requirement Ensure the insurer's system of annuity suitability supervision includes from Model #275: The insurer shall establish and maintain reasonable procedures to inform its producers of the requirements of this regulation and shall incorporate the requirements of this regulation into relevant producer training manuals.
-The insurer shall establish and maintain standards for producer product training and shall establish and maintain reasonable procedures to require its producers to comply with the requirements of Section 7 of this regulation.
+Yes No Requirement Ensure the insurer's syst em of annuity suitability supervision includes from Model #275: The insurer shall establish and maintain reasonable procedures to inform it producers of the requirements of this regulation and shall incorporate th requirements of this regulation into relevant producer training manuals.
+The insurer shall establish and maintain standards for producer produc training and shall establish and maintain reasonable procedures to require it producers to comply with the requirements of Section 7 of this regulation.
 The insurer shall provide product-specific training and training materials that explain all material features of its annuity products to its producers.
-The insurer shall establish and maintain procedures for the review of each recommendation prior to the issuance of an annuity that is designed to ensure there is a reasonable basis to determine that the recommended annuity would effectively address the particular consumer's financial situation, insurance needs and financial objectives.
-Such review procedures may apply a screening system to identify selected transactions for additional review and may be accomplished electronically or through other means including, but not limited to, physical review.
-These electronic or other monitoring techniques may be designed to require additional review only of those transactions identified for additional review by the selection criteria.
-The insurer shall establish and maintain reasonable procedures to detect recommendations that are not in compliance with Subsections A, B, D, and E. This may include, but is not limited to, confirmation of the consumer's consumer profile information, systematic customer surveys, producer and consumer interviews, confirmation letters, producer statements or attestations and programs of internal monitoring.
-Nothing in this subparagraph prevents an insurer from complying with this subparagraph by applying sampling procedures, or by confirming the consumer profile information or other required information under this section after issuance or delivery of the annuity.
-N 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Note: In addition to this language from Model #275, examiners should make sure that the company is reviewing all transactions that have been flagged for further internal review.
-The insurer shall establish and maintain reasonable procedures to assess, prior to or upon issuance or delivery of an annuity, whether a producer has provided to the consumer the information required to be provided under this section.
-The insurer shall establish and maintain reasonable procedures to identify and address suspicious consumer refusals to provide consumer profile information.
-The insurer shall establish and maintain reasonable procedures to identify and eliminate any sales contests, sales quotas, bonuses, and non-cash compensation that are based on the sales of specific annuities within a limited period of time.
-The requirements of this subparagraph are not intended to This does not prohibit the receipt of health insurance, office rent, office support, retirement benefits, or other employee benefits by employees as long as those benefits are not based upon the volume of sales of a specific annuity within a limited period of time.
-Note: The intent of this subparagraph (h) is to prohibit sales contests, sales revisions made since the previous truit (Ed.
-1/19/22) are shown in yehow nightigh quotas, bonuses, and non-cash compensation based on the sale of a particular product within a limited period of time, but not to prohibit general incentives regarding the sales of a company's products with no emphasis on any particular product.
-The insurer shall annually provide a written report to senior management, including to the senior manager responsible for audit functions, which details the results of a review, with appropriate testing, reasonably designed to determine the effectiveness of the supervision system, the exceptions found, and corrective action taken or recommended if any.
-Nothing in this subsection restricts an insurer from contracting for delegating performance of a function (including maintenance of procedures) required under this subsection.
-An insurer is responsible for taking appropriate corrective action and may be subject to sanctions and penalties pursuant to Section 8 of this regulation regardless of whether the insurer contracts for performance of a function and regardless of the insurer's compliance with subparagraph (b) of this paragraph.
-An insurer's supervision system under this subsection shall include supervision of contractual performance under this subsection.
-This includes, but is not limited to, the following: • Monitoring and, as appropriate, conducting audits to assure that the contracted function is properly performed; and • Annually obtaining a certification from a senior manager who has responsibility for the contracted function that the manager has a reasonable basis to represent, and does represent, that the function is properly performed.
+The insurer shall establish and maintain procedures for the review of eac recommendation prior to the issuance of an annuity that is designed to ensur there is a reasonable basis to determine that the recommended annuity would effectively address the particular consumer's financial situation, insurance needs and financial objectives.
+Such review procedures may apply screening system to identify selected transactions for additional review ar may be accomplished electronically or through other means including, b not limited to, physical review.
+These electronic or other monitoring techniques may be designed to require additional review only of those transportions identified for additional review by the selection ariteria transactions identified for additional review by the selection criteria.
+The insurer shall establish and maintain reasonable procedures to dete recommendations that are not in compliance with Subsections A, B, D, ar E. This may include, but is not limited to, confirmation of the consumer consumer profile information, systematic customer surveys, producer ar consumer interviews, confirmation letters, producer statements attestations and programs of internal monitoring.
+Nothing in th subparagraph prevents an insurer from complying with this subparagraph b applying sampling procedures, or by confirming the consumer profi information or other required information under this section after issuance delivery of the annuity.
+Note: In addition to this language from Model #275, examiners should mal sure that the company is reviewing all transactions that have been flagged for further internal review.
+The insurer shall establish and maintain reasonable procedures to assess prior to or upon issuance or delivery of an annuity, whether a producer has provided to the consumer the information required to be provided under the section.
+The insurer shall establish and maintain reasonable procedures to identi- and address suspicious consumer refusals to provide consumer profi information.
+The insurer shall establish and maintain reasonable procedures to identit and eliminate any sales contests, sales quotas, bonuses, and non-cas compensation that are based on the sales of specific annuities within limited period of time.
+The requirements of this subparagraph are n intended to prohibit the receipt of health insurance, office rent, office support, retirement benefits, or other employee benefits by employees a long as those benefits are not based upon the volume of sales of a specifi annuity within a limited period of time. amony man a mined period of time.
+Note: The intent of this subparagraph (h) is to prohibit sales contests, sale